Very ample line bundles on weighted projective spaces and weighted blowups: Introduction

-\begin{remark} We give two applications of \cref{cor:pairwise coprime}. \begin{enumerate}[label=\textup{(\alph*)}, ref=\alph*] \item In the special case of \cref{cor:pairwise coprime} where $n = 3$, we recover the result \cite[Remark~2.6]{Del75} (see \cite[Remark~3 in section 4B]{BR86} for a translation).
-Namely, since every weighted projective plane is isomorphic to a well-formed (\cref{def:well-formed}) weighted projective plane, we find that every ample line bundle on a weighted projective plane is very ample and moreover, defines a projectively normal embedding if the base ring is an algebraically closed field. \item Let $n \geq 4$ be an integer, let $\bm w := (w_1, \ldots, w_n)$ be a vector of pairwise coprime positive integers and let $X$ be a smooth hypersurface of $\mathbb P_{\mathbb C}(\bm w)$ of weighted-degree divisible by~$d_{\bm w}$.
-Note that by \cite[Proposition~3.8.1]{PS}, every smooth well-formed weighted hypersurface is of the form above.
+\begin{remark} We give two applications of \cref{cor:pairwise coprime}. \begin{enumerate}[label=\textup{(\alph*)}, ref=\alph*] \item In the special case of \cref{cor:pairwise coprime} where $n = 3$, we recover the result \cite[Remark~2.6]{Del75} (see \cite[Remark~3 in section 4B]{BR86} for an English translation).
+Namely, since every weighted projective plane is isomorphic to a weighted projective plane with pairwise coprime weights, we find that every ample line bundle of the form $\mathcal O(r)$ on a weighted projective plane is very ample and moreover, defines a projectively normal embedding if the base ring is a normal domain and the weights are well-formed. \item Let $n \geq 4$ be an integer, let $\bm w := (w_1, \ldots, w_n)$ be a vector of pairwise coprime positive integers and let $X$ be a smooth hypersurface of $\mathbb P_{\mathbb C}(\bm w)$ of weighted-degree divisible by~$d_{\bm w}$.
+Note that by \cite[Proposition~3.8.1]{PS26}, every smooth well-formed weighted hypersurface is of the form above.
 By \cref{cor:pairwise coprime}, $X$ is a very ample Cartier divisor of $\mathbb P_{\mathbb C}(\bm w)$ and defines a projectively normal embedding.
-Therefore, by the Lefschetz hyperplane theorem for quasiprojective varieties (\cite[Theorem~1.1.3]{HL85} or \cite[Theorem~9.3.1]{HL20}), a general $X$ is simply connected. \end{enumerate} \end{remark}
+By \cite{Arm68}, the smooth locus $U$ of $\mathbb P_{\mathbb C}(\bm w)$ is simply connected.
+Therefore, by the Lefschetz hyperplane theorem for quasiprojective varieties (\cite[Theorem~1.1.3]{HL85} or \cite[Theorem~9.3.1 in section~9.3.3]{HL20}), the complex manifold corresponding to a general $X$ is simply connected. \end{enumerate} \end{remark}